General Electric (GE) and Asbestos

 Other industry workers who used GE products were also put at risk of exposure and subsequent illness.
-These include workers in power plants, shipyards, construction, and demolition.
-Electricians and maintenance workers may also have been exposed to asbestos if they worked with or around GE asbestos products.
+These include:

 Many workers in those risky environments later became sick.
 Many filed asbestos lawsuits against GE, seeking compensation for medical bills, pain and suffering, and shortened lives.
 GE’s size and profits have helped it survive these expensive lawsuits and avoid bankruptcy.

-Shipyard workers and sailors, including U.S. Navy personnel, were among those most at risk of asbestos exposure.
+- Shipyard workers and sailors, including U.S. Navy personnel, were among those most at risk of asbestos exposure.
 In 2007, a former sailor claimed the company failed to warn him that the GE products they used contained asbestos and sued the company.
-This sailor died of mesothelioma; however, GE never admitted fault in his illness and death.
+This sailor died of mesothelioma.
+However, GE never admitted fault for his illness and death.

 Page Edited by Patient Advocate Dave Foster